-The PanAust Sustainability Policy includes a commitment to meet the requirements of the Act and a commitment to oppose all forms of slavery in its operations and the operations of its suppliers.
-This Policy forms the basis of commitments that PanAust uses to measure its sustainability performance.
-The Policy is available to all employees, contractors and suppliers and is published in English, Lao, Tok Pisin, Thai and Vietnamese and was last updated in November 2021.
+The PanAust Sustainability Policy includes a commitment to meet the requirements of the Act and a commitment to oppose all forms of slavery in the Company's operations and the operations of its suppliers.
+This Policy forms the basis of commitments PanAust makes to measure its sustainability performance.
+The Policy is available to all employees, contractors and suppliers and is published in English, Lao, Tok Pisin, Thai and Vietnamese.
+It was last updated in August 2022.